 This module explains the need for, and definition of, labeling for prescription drugs and biologic products.
 It discusses how labeling is developed and maintained throughout the product’s marketed life, the components and structure of prescription drug and biological product labeling, and pertinent regulatory and legal requirements with which they must comply.

 The module takes an average of 3 hours to complete.

 - Global labeling: the Company Core Data Sheet

 - Labeling in the US: Prescribing Information and the Medication Guide

 - Labeling in the European Union: The Summary of Product Characteristics and Package Leaflet

 Who should attend?

-- Identify the components and explain the structure and use of the Prescribing Information and the Medication Guide in the US
+- Recognize the components, structure, and use of the Prescribing Information and the Medication Guide in the US

 - Outline the components, structure, and use of the Prescribing Information (Summary of Product Characteristics) and Patient Labeling (Package Leaflet) in the European Union

 - Identify the regulatory agencies and requirements that govern product labeling for non-US and EU European countries.